jerren1122/omdb_go_database_hidden/readme.md

 #building the go project
-This link is very helpful: https://medium.com/the-andela-way/build-a-restful-json-api-with-golang-85a83420c9da Additionally if you have go installed utilizing 'go build' and './go-rest-api' (as this is the directory name) will locate the main package and execute accordingly.
+This link is very helpful: https://medium.com/the-andela-way/build-a-restful-json-api-with-golang-85a83420c9da Additionally if you have go installed utilizing 'go build' and './go-rest-api' (as this is the name of the executable that go generates) will locate the main package and execute accordingly.

 #debugging
 VSCode has a debugging functionality for Go.
 We can run the go script in the debugger and then interact with the API via another tool like postman this will allow us to hit the breakpoints.